stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/database_role/future_grants/index.md

       value:
         - name: database
           value: string
+          description: Database name of the securable if applicable.
         - name: schema
           value: string
+          description: Schema name of the securable if applicable.
         - name: service
           value: string
+          description: Service name of the securable if applicable.
         - name: name
           value: string
+          description: Name of the securable if applicable.
     - name: containing_scope
       value:
         - name: database
           value: string
+          description: Database name of the securable scope if applicable.
         - name: schema
           value: string
+          description: Schema name of the securable scope if applicable.
     - name: securable_type
       value: string
+      description: Type of the securable to be granted.
     - name: grant_option
       value: boolean
+      description: If true, allows the recipient role to grant the privileges to other roles.
     - name: privileges
       value: array
+      description: List of privileges to be granted.

 ```
 </TabItem>